Gopalakrishnan20/Bitespeed-Backend-Task-Identity-Reconciliation-/README.md

 (now open localhost:8080/identify and hit post request to this API endpoint)

-# Application is deployed in AWS
+# Application is deployed in EC2
 http://35.175.222.17:3000/identify
 (will not be available from 14th July 2023)